 Prof. dr. Susan Pollock

-She is the author of_ Ancient Mesopotamia: The Eden that Never Was_, editor of Between Feasts and Daily Meals.
+She is the author of Ancient Mesopotamia: The Eden that Never Was, editor of Between Feasts and Daily Meals.
 Toward an Archaeology of Commensal Spaces, and co-editor (with Reinhard Bernbeck and Kamyar Abdi) of The 2003 Excavations at Tol-e Baši, Iran: Social Life in a Neolithic Village and (with Reinhard Bernbeck and Birgül Ögüt) of Looking Closely.
 Excavations at Monjukli Depe, Turkmenistan, 2010 – 2014, Volume I.